-If the haemangioma starts to bleed, apply pressure over it with a clean handkerchief, cloth or tissue for at least five minutes.
-If blood soaks through the handkerchief, cloth or tissue, put another one on top and keep up the pressure.
-Do not take it off to have a look as this could start the bleeding again.
+If the haemangioma starts bleeding, apply pressure with a clean piece of cloth or tissue for at least five minutes.
+If blood soaks through the material, put another one on top and keep up the pressure.
+Don’t take it off to have a look, as this could start the bleeding again.

-If the bleeding continues, even after pressing down on the haemangioma for five minutes, we recommend people go to their nearest NHS Walk-In Centre or Accident and Emergency department.
-The team at Great Ormond Street Hospital can usually be contacted for advice if needed.
+If the bleeding continues, even after pressing down on the haemangioma for five minutes, we recommend people go to your nearest NHS Walk-In Centre or Accident and Emergency department.
+You can usually contact us at GOSH if you need advice.

 The surface of the haemangioma is delicate and can get dry, so avoid using bubble bath, rinse any soap or shampoo off carefully and pat the area gently afterwards.
 A thin layer of Vaseline® put gently over the top of the haemangioma twice a day can stop it drying out.

-The nappy area is naturally warm and moist, so put a layer of Vaseline® or other water resistant cream over the haemangioma at each nappy change.
-Baby wipes can be irritating, so a better alternative is to use damp cotton wool especially when out with the baby.
+The nappy area is naturally warm and moist, so put a layer of Vaseline® or other water-resistant cream over the haemangioma at each nappy change.
+Baby wipes can be irritating, so a better alternative is to use damp cotton wool.

-Haemangiomas need protection from the sun the same as the rest of a child's skin.
-Use a high factor sun cream on all areas of exposed skin, use a hat to protect the child’s face and/or an umbrella over the buggy or pushchair.
+Like the rest of a child’s skin, haemangiomas need protection from the sun, so use a high factor sun cream on all areas of exposed skin, use a hat to protect the child’s face and/or an umbrella over the buggy or pushchair.

 Most haemangiomas do not require any further treatment, but there are circumstances when treatment might be needed.
 If you are concerned about any of these, please contact The Birthmark Unit.